How To Increase Your Milk Supply

 - Make sure your breasts are emptied completely after feedings.
 The amount of milk you make may slow down if milk is not completely emptied from your breasts.
 Express milk with a breast pump after feedings to empty each of your breasts completely.
 A breast pump may also help stimulate your breasts to make more milk.
 Breast massage may also help stimulate your breasts and increase your milk supply.
 Pump your breasts every 2 to 4 hours if you are away from your baby.
 Pumped breast milk can be stored and used for a later feeding.

 How to care for yourself while you are breastfeeding:

-- Manage your stress: Increased stress can decrease your supply of breast milk.
+- Manage your stress.
+Increased stress can decrease your supply of breast milk.
 Relaxation can help decrease your stress and help you feel better.
 Deep breathing, meditating, and listening to music also may help you cope with stress.
-Talk to your primary healthcare provider about other ways to manage stress.
+Talk to your PHP about other ways to manage stress.

-- Do not smoke: Smoking can decrease the amount of breast milk you make.
+- Do not smoke.
+Smoking can decrease the amount of breast milk you make.
 If you smoke, it is never too late to quit.
 Nicotine and other harmful chemicals are found in cigarettes, cigars, pipe tobacco, and smokeless tobacco (chewing tobacco and snuff).
 These go into your breast milk when you smoke.
 Your baby is exposed to these chemicals through breastfeeding and inhaling cigarette smoke.
 Your baby can have problems such as ear or lung infections and asthma if he breathes in cigarette smoke.
-Talk with your primary healthcare provider if you smoke and need help to quit.
+Talk with your PHP if you smoke and need help to quit.

 For support and more information: